simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 19. Learn the basics of timber framing.
 Maybe use 5. and 6. as practice for this.

-✔️? _Did some very rudimentary stuff with the chook house.
+❌? _Did some very rudimentary stuff with the chook house.
 August: Practicing some techniques for the wood storage, too._

+... ✔️ _In 2022, two years late, I completed a timber framed barn, the [Goose Palace](https://map.simonsarris.com/p/building-the-goose-palace)_

 20. Furnish another bedroom in the house.
 We just got our guest bedroom a bed and mattress (don't all visit at once guys) but it needs everything else.